bootchk/sleepSyncAgent/README.md

-A sleep synchronization algorithm for ultra low power radio networks
+A distributed sleep synchronization algorithm for ultra low power radio networks

 [See also the project wiki](../../wiki)

 Work in progress.

-TL;DR  nanopower radios sleep mostly; the fundamental task is to synchronize sleep.
-After that, you can worry about what you might to communicate.
+TL;DR  nanopower radios sleep mostly.
+They must wake up at the same time to communicate.
+To wake up at the same time requires synchronized clocks.
+To synchronize clocks without an always-on time beacon and when units are sleeping mostly, I "fish" for other units and elect one of the two units to become the master.
+It can take tens of minutes for many units to sync up.

 Status:

 	- algorithm seems to achieve sync (for three units)
 	- algorithm conveys data (work) piggybacked in sync message format
 	- built as a static library
-	- target platform Nordic nrf52, without OS, using a raw protocol (see my other GitHub repository)
+	- target platform Nordic nrf52/nrf51, without OS, using a proprietary protocol

-Todo:

-	- harvested power operation (daily solar power down and resync)
-    - testing with many tens, hundreds,... of units
-    - RTOS work thread with work queues in and out
-    - fleshing out corners of algorithm: dropping out, adjusting mergers in progress, etc.
-    - other platforms
-    - broadcast mesh:  relay sync to cliques that can't hear my master.
-No addressing or routes, just hop count
+	(see my other GitHub repository)

+Related projects
+=

+    solarRadioFirefly https://github.com/bootchk/solarRadioFirefly is an app that uses SleepSyncAgent (a Blinky app of sorts.)

+    sleepSyncAgent uses nRF5x https://github.com/bootchk/nRF5x, a platform library for Nordic radios.

 Characteristics of the algorithm: